-Minimum elements to be delivered for the message exchange between RU and IM for the purpose Train Composition are defined in Chapter 4.2.2.7.2 of Commission Implementing Regulation (EU) 2019/773 (OPE TSI).
+Minimum elements to be delivered for the message exchange between RU and IM for the purpose Train Composition are defined in Chapter 4.2.2.7.2 of Implementing Regulation (EU) 2019/773 (OPE TSI).

-4.2.3.3.
+4.2.4.3.
 Train Ready message

-The ResponsibleRU shall send a 'train ready' message to the infrastructure manager every time a train is ready to start after train preparation, unless under national rules the infrastructure manager accepts the timetable as a 'train ready' message.
+The Responsible RU shall send a 'train ready' message to the IM every time a train is ready to start after train preparation, unless under national rules the IM accepts the timetable as a 'train ready' message.

-In the case of combined transport the Terminal Operator shall send a 'train ready' message to the RU every time a wagon set is ready to start.
+In the case of combined transport, the Terminal Operator shall send a 'train ready' message to the RU every time a wagon set is ready to start.
 The RU providing traction to the IM entry point shall send the 'train ready' message to the RU operating the train service on the IM network.